flutter/website/src/content/ui/adaptive-responsive/layout.md

 from a vertical to a horizontal layout when the user isn't on a handset (mobile device):

+{% comment %}
-[xxx PENDING: Should the following example be updated to use Display instead of MediaQuery?
+TODO(sfshaza): [xxx PENDING: Should the following example be updated to use Display instead of MediaQuery?]
+{% endcomment %}

 <?code-excerpt "lib/global/device_size.dart (MediaQuery)"?>
 ```dart